dxsooo/VideoDownload/README.md

 ### Celery worker mode

-VideoDownload can also work as a [Celery](https://docs.celeryq.dev/en/stable/index.html) worker that receive download tasks, making it possible and convenient to deploy in distribute system and integrate with cloud-native services.
+VideoDownload can also work as a [Celery](https://docs.celeryq.dev/en/stable/index.html) worker that receive download tasks, making it possible and convenient to deploy in distribute systems and integrate with cloud-native services.

 It is recommended to use by docker: